AdamFcode/Escape-the-Cellar/README.md

 ## Other
 Microsoft Paint was used to expand/edit the LucidChart image.

+The Code Institute Python Linter was used to verify Pep8 adherance.

+Gitpod and GitHub were used in tandem to host the repository and write the code.

+Heroku was used for deployment, as outlined above.

 # Acknowledgement
 With appreciation for aid lent by the project mentor and class CI provided by codeinstitue, as well as fellow students in the slack channel.